Technical-Writer-SSR/Technical-writer-SSR/README.md

 * Markdown-based Technical Content

 With a background in **Embedded System Technology (Master's.)**, I can understand complex technical concepts and explain them in a clear, simple, and structured manner.
+With a Master's degree in Embedded Systems Technology, I am able to understand complex technical concepts and communicate them in a clear, simple, and well-structured manner.

 ---